exul-anima/BrawlCrate-EulerFilter/README.md

 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.
 Click add, then paste the link to this Github repo: https://github.com/exul-anima/BrawlCrate-EulerFilter
 The plugin will then be downloaded, and future updates will be pulled automatically!
+Once downloaded, restart BrawlCrate and it'll be up and running.

 ## What is this?